Get insider access

 1.55

-The HiFiMan Edition XS have an amazing imaging performance.
+The HiFiMan Edition XS have an amazing imaging performance, indicating good quality control and ergonomics from the manufacturer.
 The group delay falls below the audibility threshold, resulting in tight bass and transparent treble reproduction.
 The L/R drivers are also well-matched in phase, amplitude, and frequency response, which results in the accurate placement and localization of objects like footsteps in the stereo image.
-That said, imaging can vary between units and can indicate a manufacturer's quality control and ergonomics.
+That said, imaging can vary between units.

 9.0